Civics, English tests vary widely for citizenship applicants

 A third report, written by INS consultant PRC Inc., said time could be saved if immigrants schooled in the United States did not have to take the English and civics tests.
 It also said any attempt to redesign the system should try to make the agency more friendly.

-INS spokesman Greg Gagne said immigration workers are under incredible stress and sometimes get testy, despite efforts to train and sensitize them.
-Immigrant advocates say it's more than stress: They say some examiners do little to hide their own coolness to foreigners.
+INS spokesman Greg Gagne said immigration workers are under incredible stress and sometimes get short-tempered, despite efforts to train and sensitize them.

-``Some adjudicators have actively gone beyond the standard questions, asking immigrants why they have so many children, or why are they in the United States,'' said Ming Leung of the National Asian Pacific American Legal Consortium.
+``Some adjudicators have actively gone beyond the standard questions, asking immigrants why they have so many children, why they are in the United States,'' he says.